jicamachov/condor-photos/README.md

 ### Install API Project

 #### Step 1.
-1. Instalar Nodejs v10.16.3
+1. Install Nodejs v10.16.3
-2. install Git
+2. Install Git
-3. Instalar Mongodb 4.2,  Create data folder in C:\  -->  C:\data\db
+3. Install Mongodb 4.2,  Create data folder in C:\  -->  C:\data\db
-4. Instalar Yarn (recommended) or used NPM(it included in NodeJS)
+4. Install Yarn (recommended) or used NPM(it included in NodeJS)

 #### Step 2
 1. Go to route where it was installed Mongodb and access the bin folder.